-'''

-idaes.dmf.model data.bin stdev(df, bin no)

-'''

-Calculate the standard deviation for each column in each bin.
+''' idaes.dmf.model_data.bin_stdev(df, bin_no, min_data=4) Calculate the standard deviation for each column in each bin. '''

-- df (pandas.DataFrame) pandas data frame that is a bin number column - bin_no (str) Column to group by, usually contains bin number key is the bin number and the value is a pandas.
+- df (pandas.DataFrame) pandas data frame that is a bin number column - bin_no (str) Column to group by, usually contains bin number - min_data (int) Minimum number of data points requitred to calculate standard deviation for a bin (default=4)

+key is the bin number and the value is a pandas.
 Serries with column standard deviations